RAGDiffusion: Faithful Cloth Generation via External Knowledge Assimilation: Introduction

 \section{Introduction}

-While the high quality of images generated by diffusion models~\cite{ho2020ddpm, song2020ddim} has significantly lowered the barriers for individuals to engage in convenient content creation across various tasks, the generation of 2D standard clothing assets from in-the-wild data has been relatively underexplored.
-Standard clothing asset generation refers to generating forward-facing flat-lay garment images~\cite{zhang2024garmentaligner} on a clear background by recovering clothing information from arbitrary real-world scenes (\eg, garments hung on hangers, worn by models, or casually laid on chairs in \cref{fig: motivation}).
-Standard garment serves as an important intermediary variable connecting multiple downstream applications, such as garment design, product display, and virtual fitting~\cite{he2024dresscode, zhang2023diffcloth, zhang2022armani}.
+While the high quality of images generated by diffusion models~\cite{ho2020ddpm, song2020ddim} has significantly lowered the barriers for individuals to engage in content creation, the generation of 2D standard clothing assets from in-the-wild data has been relatively underexplored~\cite{shen2024igr}.
+Standard clothing asset generation refers to generating forward-facing flat-lay garment images~\cite{velioglu2024tryoffdiff} on a clear background by recovering clothing information from arbitrary real-world scenes (\eg, garments hung on hangers, worn by models, or casually laid on chairs in \cref{{fig: motivation}}).
+Standard garments serve as a crucial intermediary variable, connecting various downstream applications such as e-commerce catalogs maintenance, garment design, product marketing and virtual fitting~\cite{he2024dresscode, zhang2023diffcloth, zhang2022armani}.